ONLYOFFICE/docspace-api-sdk-python/docs/FilesOperationsApi.md

     in_dto = docspace_api_sdk.BatchRequestDto() # BatchRequestDto | The request parameters for copying/moving files. (optional)

     try:
+        # Check and move or copy to a folder
         api_response = api_instance.check_move_or_copy_batch_items(in_dto=in_dto)
         print("The response of OperationsApi->check_move_or_copy_batch_items:\n")
         pprint(api_response)